-TOT to be outdone by Fashion's whims in New York, Messrs.
+NOT to be outdone by Fashion's whims in New York, Messrs.
 Harvey and Chasey returned after an extensive buying trip sporting upper lips somewhat in need of a shave.

-Evidently these gentlemen were under the impression that they were cultivating moustaches in conformity with Fashion's dictates.
+Evidently these gentlemen under the impression that they were cultivating moustaches in conformity with Fashion's dictates.
 So much for the attempt.
-Although but a few days have elapsed since these harbingers of the new moustachario reached Edmonton, it has been noticed that several of the staff who have reached the age of maturity have spent valuable (store) time in front of looking glasses, carefully studying downy growths on upper lips.
+Although but a few days have elapsed since these harbingers of moustachario reached new Edmonton, it has been noticed that several of the staff who have reached the age of maturity have spent valuable (store) time in front of looking glasses, carefully studying downy growths on upper lips.